1

 – curiousdannii Mod

 • OK, but I don't think inexperienced questioners should be held to strict standards.
 Many don't even know the definition of hermeneutics but have important questions about the bible.
 I don't want to discourage them.
-Nov 14 at 16:26
+Commented Nov 14, 2023 at 16:26

 You must log in to answer this question.